 Another proposal looks for an international agreement on the whole plastic lifecycle but limits its scope on marine plastic pollution rather than all environments.

-Waste management is a core issue with plastics and marine environment is too often its end journey.
+Waste management is a core issue with plastics and the marine environment is too often the end of its journey.
 According to the World Wide Fund For Nature, Ocean plastic pollution will quadruple by 2050 if nothing changes.

 Plastic waste more than doubled in 20 years